brucemack/brucemack.github.io/ampersand/index.md

 the concept can be refined and then widely implemented so that talker information will be fully propagated to all network end-points sometime in my lifetime.

+**NOTE:** Thanks to Allan (WA3WCO) for pointing out this [ASL Enhancement Request](https://github.com/AllStarLink/ASL3/issues/130).
+It seems like there is another
+IAX2 text message "K" (for "keyed") that is potentially related to this.
+Although not implemented fully.
+If nodes could pass forward the keyed status of nodes from which audio is being received - specifically which contributing node was keyed - this could help a lot.
+The problem of converting the node number to more friendly text woudl still need to be solved, but there's likely an ASL HTTP API for that already.

 # CODECs Supported By ASL